MicrosoftLearning/mslearn-fabric/Instructions/Labs/02-analyze-spark.md

     Now the dataframe includes the correct column names (in addition to the **Index**, which is a built-in column in all dataframes based on the ordinal position of each row).
 The data types of the columns are specified using a standard set of types defined in the Spark SQL library, which were imported at the beginning of the cell.

-9. Confirm that your changes have been applied to the data by viewing the dataframe.
+1. Confirm that your changes have been applied to the data by viewing the dataframe.

-10. Add a new code cell by using the **+ Code** link that appears when you move the mouse under the left side of the current cell's output (or on the menu bar, on the **Edit** tab, select **+ Add code cell**).
+1. Add a new code cell by using the **+ Code** link that appears when you move the mouse under the left side of the current cell's output (or on the menu bar, on the **Edit** tab, select **+ Add code cell**).
 Then run the following code in the new code cell:

-    ```python
+    ```Python
    display(df)
     ```

-11. The dataframe includes only the data from the **2019.csv** file.
+1. The dataframe includes only the data from the **2019.csv** file.
 Modify the code so that the file path uses a \* wildcard to read the sales order data from all of the files in the **orders** folder:

     ```python
     from pyspark.sql.types import *